synthetichealth/synthea/docs/devs/resources.md

 | NO_VEHICLE_ACCESS | percentage of the population with no access to a vehicle | ONS census [data](https://www.ons.gov.uk/census/maps/choropleth/housing/number-of-cars-or-vans/number-of-cars-3a/no-cars-or-vans-in-household?geoLock=lad&lad=E07000042) |

 ## geography/postcodes.csv
 Originally called zipcodes.csv but changed to use the English word.
-Postcode information found [here](https://www.freemaptools.com/download-uk-postcode-lat-lng.htm).
+Postcode data was found [here](https://www.freemaptools.com/download-uk-postcode-lat-lng.htm).

 ## modules/
 Store for the clinical modules saved as jsons.
 Most of these are currently based on the original US Synthea<sup>TM</sup> version.
 See index.md for a list of changed modules.

 ## providers/
-These file sets different medical facilities for patients to attend in the simulation.
+These files set different medical facilities for patients to attend in the simulation.

 GP practices in the South West were found in the [NHS digital GP Practice Data](https://digital.nhs.uk/services/organisation-data-service/export-data-files/csv-downloads/gp-and-gp-practice-related-data), and the conversion from postcode to latitude and longitude was done using the [grid reference finder](https://gridreferencefinder.com/postcodeBatchConverter/).